OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

 Definition
 ----------

 A System is a key-concept of GATE.
 It provides a *template* of a predefined geometry to simulate a scanner.
-A system can be used to model several scanners shating the same general geometrical characteristics.
+A system can be used to model several scanners sharing the same general geometrical characteristics.
 It can be considered as sort of a template described by key components organized in a certain way, what is called a *tree level structure*, each component having its own specific role or ordering.

 For instance, in the cylindricalPET scanner system, the geometrical *volumes* containing crystals are grouped in matrices, themselves assembled in submodules and modules.
 At the top level of this structure, the sectors composed of modules are *repeated* on a cylindrical surface to build up the whole device.
 Thus, a family of PET scanners obeying this structure can be described using this system, illustrated in :numref:`5sector`, composed of volumes called *rsectors*, *modules*, *submodules*, *crystal* and finaly (crystal) *layer*.